WeblateOrg/weblate/docs/admin/addons.rst

 .. versionadded:: 3.1

-Whenever a new translatable string is imported from the VCS and it matches source strings, it is flagged as needing editing in Weblate.
-This is especially useful for file formats that include all strings even if they are not translated.
+Whenever a new translatable string is imported from the VCS and it matches a source string, it is flagged as needing editing in Weblate.
+This is especially useful for file formats that include all strings even if not translated.

 .. _addon-weblate.flags.source_edit: